mozilla/addons-frontend/docs/moz-addon-manager.md

 add-on installation switch.
 Again, you will see this on https://addons.mozilla.org (production) but not on a development site.

-Here's how to activate it on a development site.
-Make sure you set the preference up above.
-If you're testing this on an Android device then by now you should have access to `mozAddonManager`.
+To activate it on a development site, first make sure you set the preference up above.
+If you're testing this on an Android device then the preference is enough to access `mozAddonManager`.

 If you're testing this on desktop Firefox, you need to make sure your user agent looks like Firefox for Android.